EmperorJean/EmperorJean/README.md

 # Hello 👋

-My name is Jean, I am a Front End web and App developer.
+My name is Jean, I am a software engineer.

 # About Me
 * Studying computer Science at the University of Massachussetts Boston
 * I enjoy learning new tools
-* Currently a specialist at Apple
+* Recently completed an internship with Amazon Web Services as an SDE

 #### 📖 Currently Learning 📖
-* Cloud/OOP
+* React/TypeScript
-* German
+* Machine Learning and AI
-* C
+* C/C++

 #### 🖥 What I'm woking on 🖥
 * [My Outkast](https://chrome.google.com/webstore/detail/my-outkast/bmlimdejnpceegolcbcdmfamghiafggd?hl=en&authuser=0) -  A chrome extension that implements a tool to track certain [outtaksts](https://outkast.world/) owned by an ethereum